Spring Security

 Learning Path

-- Security Filter Chain — start here; the filter-chain mental model explains why security is applied universally.
+- Security Filter Chain — start here; the filter-chain mental model explains why security is applied universally to every request.

 - Authentication —

-UserDetailsService+PasswordEncoderis the minimal secure auth setup. - Authorization —
+UserDetailsService+BCryptPasswordEncoderis the minimal secure auth setup; understand how credentials become anAuthenticationinSecurityContextHolder. - Authorization —

-- OAuth2 & OIDC — this is the real-world auth pattern for API security; know the difference between authorization code, client credentials, and implicit flows.
+- OAuth2 & OIDC — real-world auth pattern for API security; know the difference between authorization code, client credentials, and PKCE flows.

 Related Domains